 What I had – Biryani, Double ka Meetha

-The place is famous for its Biryani, Irani Chai and Nihari.
-Haleem is a Ramzan only treat.
-Pista House is in the vicinity too which is also famous for its Ramzan special Haleem.
-Just like many others on this list, Shah Ghouse too has different branches so you can plan your commute accordingly.
-On this branch, they have takeaway on ground floor while the dining area is on the first.
-I wasn’t too impressed with this one unless they have a better setting for the ‘family section’.
-Biryani was good, dessert was even better.
+This place is famous for its Biryani, Irani Chai, and Nihari.
+And let’s not forget about Haleem, which is a Ramzan-only treat!
+Pista House is in the vicinity too, which is also known for its Ramzan special Haleem.
+Just like many others on this list, Shah Ghouse has different branches, so you can plan your commute accordingly.
+At this branch, they have takeaway on the ground floor, while the dining area is on the first.
+I wasn’t too impressed with this one unless they have a better setting for the ‘family section.’
+But the biryani was good; the dessert was even better!

 The Trail